Cancer Care Expenses in Canada, eh? Spill the Beans, Pal!

 The Price Tag on Cancer Care Can Vary, Eh?
 Here’s What to Consider:

-Eh, so like, surgeries and radiation are usually covered under our public healthcare system, eh?
-But, like, other stuff—such as chemo and targeted therapies—can cost a loonie or two, especially if you don’t have private insurance, buddy.
+Eh, so like, surgeries and radiation are usually covered under the public system, eh?
+But other stuff—like chemo and targeted therapies—can set you back a loonie or two, especially if you don’t have private coverage, buddy.

 A Quick Look at Common Cancer Treatment Costs in the Great White North, Eh?